Random circular billiards on surfaces of constant curvature: Pseudo integrability and mixing: A random billiards map

-We observe that Theorem 4.3 of \cite{Vales} is valid in $\mathbb{R}^2, \mathbb{H}^2$ or $\mathbb{S}^2$ since the projection in the second coordinate of the application of the random circular billiards represents the random the Feres random map.
-Therefore, the result follows from Theorem 3.11 of \cite{Vales}.
-We can state it as follows:
+\begin{proof} To begin, we would like to observe that Theorem~4.3 of \cite{Vales} holds in $\mathbb{R}^2, \mathbb{H}^2$, and $\mathbb{S}^2$, since the second coordinate of the random circular billiards map $\overline{F}$ is in fact the Feres random map $T$.
+Precisely,